 Nvidia and Arm - Acquisition to Lead in Semiconductor Tech

-In 2020, Nvidia announced its intention to acquire Arm for $40 billion to access leading semiconductor technology and expand its influence in AI and computing markets, aiming for economies of scale.
+In 2020, Nvidia announced its intention to acquire Arm for $40 billion, aiming to access leading semiconductor technology and expand its influence in AI and computing markets, with the goal of achieving economies of scale.

 Challenges: The deal was terminated in 2022 due to significant regulatory challenges from multiple regulatory bodies, including the FTC in the U.S., the UK government, and the European Union.
 These regulators were concerned that the acquisition would give Nvidia too much control over the microchip market, ultimately preventing the deal from proceeding.